elementor/wp2static/readme.md

 ## Demo site

-You can [see a working example here](https://leonstafford.github.io/demo-site-wordpress-static-html-output-plugin) of a plain WordPress install which has had a few tweaks done to optimize it for static HTML output.
-It is hosted on GitHub Pages, but could just as easily be hosted on Dropbox, BitBucket, GitLab, S3, your own server or anywhere else you can host HTML files.
+You can [see a working example here](https://leonstafford.github.io/demo-site-wordpress-static-html-output-plugin) of a vanilla WordPress install which has had a few tweaks done to optimize it for static HTML output.
+It is hosted on GitHub Pages, but could just as easily be hosted on Dropbox, BitBucket, GitLab, S3, Netlify, BunnyCDN, your own server or anywhere else you can host HTML files.

 *TODO: move the demo theme into this repo, along with demonstrations of WP Hide and other useful plugins for WP static sites.*